China cancels $6 billion uranium plant after protest

 | BEIJING

-The proposed 230-hectare complex in the heart of China's Pearl River delta industrial heartland in Guangdong province had also sparked unease in neighboring Hong Kong and Macau.
+The proposed 230-hectare complex in the heart of China's Pearl River delta industrial heartland in Guangdong province had also sparked unease in neighbouring Hong Kong and Macau.

 Authorities in the gambling enclave had formally raised the issue with their Guangdong counterparts, the South China Morning Post reported.